exodrifter/website/content/notes/offkai-expo.md

 ---
 title: OffKai Expo
 created: 2025-07-07T06:39:44Z
+modified: 2025-07-18T17:18:04-07:00
 aliases:
   - OffKai Expo
 tags:
   - annual-event
   - expo
   - offkai-expo
 ---

 # OffKai Expo

-**OffKai Expo** is a volunteer-run convention focused on VTubing streamers and fans which both celebrates and educates about the subculture, technology, history, and performance art of VTubing. [^1]
+**OffKai Expo** is a volunteer-run expo focused on VTubing streamers and fans which both celebrates and educates about the subculture, technology, history, and performance art of VTubing. [^1]

 | Year | Dates | Name |
 |------|-------|------|